rvl-lab-utoronto/backwards-reachability/index.md

 <!-- &nbsp; -->
 - Programming
   - Python (Future toolboxes should have python interfaces)
-  - MATLAB (Currently the most well-documented toolbox is in Matlab)
+  - MATLAB (Currently the most well-documented toolbox is in MATLAB)
   - C++ (For the low level implementations of the algorithms and GPU support)